SystemsApproach/tcpcc/tcp_ip.rst

 2.1  Best-Effort Packet Delivery
 -------------------------------------

-The Internet assumes a *connectionless, best-effort* packet delivery service model, as specified by the Internet Protocol (IP) and implemented by switches and routers.
+The Internet supports a *connectionless, best-effort* packet delivery service model, as specified by the Internet Protocol (IP) and implemented by switches and routers.
 Being *connectionless* means every IP packet carries enough information for the network ot forward